 Sensex continues surge since corporate tax rate cuts, crosses 39,000 mark

-Of the 31 stocks on the Sensex, 18 gained, led by Larsen & Toubro, ITC, Asian Paints, IndusInd Bank and Bajaj Finance.
-On the Nifty 50, the top gainers were Larsen & Toubro, Britannia, ITC, Asian Paints and IndusInd Bank.

-Infosys, Tata Consultancy Services, Yes Bank, Tata Motors, and Tech Mahindra were the top five losers on the Sensex.
-On the Nifty 50, the top losers were Infosys, Dr Reddy’s, TCS, Cipla and Yes Bank.
+The gains on both indices were led by Larsen & Toubro, Asian Paints, IndusInd Bank and Bajaj Finance.
+Infosys, Tata Motors, Power Grid Corporation, Tech Mahindra and Tata Consultancy Services were the top five losers on the Sensex.
+On the Nifty 50, the top losers were Zee Entertainment, Infosys, Tata Motors, Dr Reddy’s and Wipro.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.